SenseNet/sn-admin/docs/SnAdmin.md

 ### Package type
 A package can have one of the following types:
 * **Install:** A component's first package must be an 'install' package.
 This is the package that injects a new component into the system.
 An install package must contain a new component identifier that is unknown to the system.
-Packages of this type can be executed only once.
+Packages of this type can be executed multiple times by default - but only if the *multipleExecution* flag is switched on in the header (which is the default).
+In case package creators want to prevent multiple package execution, they have to include this flag in the header with a 'false' value.
 * **Patch:** Contains small modifications (e.g. a couple of new content to import or a bugfix in a dll).
 Usually patches form a chain where every package assumes the existence of all the previous ones but it is not mandatory.
 It is possible to control this behavior, see version control below.
 * **Tool:** Can contain small repeatable activities that do not perform significant changes but can be important because of business or technical reasons.
 A good example is performing an undo checkout on multiple content.
 Executing a package of this type does not change the component's version number but the execution is logged and registered in the db.